 Go Snorkeling and Diving in Camiguin

 The Jicduf Shoal offers activities related to diving and underwater photography along with an opportunity to see the wonderful aquatic life.
 It is a suitable place for novice divers.
 A thirty-minute speed boating drive leads to Burias Shoal which can be found near Mantigue Island.
-The high currents are so strong that experts or adventure divers will be able to taste the salt water.
-A large number of tuna, jacks, mackerel, surgeons and barracudas can be found in Burias Shoal.
+The high currents are so strong that experts or adventure divers will be able to taste the saltwater.
+A large number of tuna, jacks, mackerel, surgeons, and barracudas can be found in Burias Shoal.

 Visit Mantigue Island

-Another popular destination in Camiguin Island is Mantigue Island.
+Another popular destination on Camiguin Island is Mantigue Island.
 The island has a sandy beach and mini forest that you can tour within 10 minutes.
 The deep drop-offs on one side and shallow water on the other side of the island make it perfect for diving, snorkeling, and swimming.
 Anthias, damsels, and clownfish are some of the tropical fishes found in the molten rocks covered with corals.

 Explore White Island